Irish American family the Sullivans lost five sons in one day. They died on this day, November 13, in 1942.

-Many families have sacrificed their loved ones in the fight for freedom over the centuries but few have lost so much in so short a space of time as the Sullivan family, five of whom died on this day in 1942 while serving in the US Navy.
+Many families have sacrificed their loved ones in the fight for freedom over the centuries, but few have lost so much in so short a space of time as the Sullivan family.
+Five brothers died on November 13, 1942 while serving in the US Navy.

-The US Navy discouraged siblings serving together but George wrote a letter to the Secretary of the Navy, citing his own and Francis’ recent service and asking if he and his brothers could “stick together.”
-George Sullivan closed with the phrase, “We will make a team together that can’t be beat.”
+The Navy discouraged siblings serving together, but George wrote a letter to the Secretary of the Navy, citing his own and Francis’ recent service and asking if he and his brothers could “stick together.”
+George Sullivan closed with the phrase, “We will make a team together that can’t be beaten.”
 The Secretary of the Navy granted the request.

 After training, the Sullivans were assigned to the newly christened light cruiser, USS Juneau.

-In November of 1942, the US and Japanese forces were locked in the deadly struggle for Guadalcanal, with both sides putting forth a maximum effort to take control of the Islands.
+In November of 1942, the US and Japanese forces were locked in the deadly struggle for Guadalcanal in the South Pacific.
 Shortly after midnight on November 13, one of the most dramatic naval engagements of the war occurred in the strait between Guadalcanal and Florida Island.
-American and Japanese naval tasks forces engaged each other at point blank range.
+American and Japanese naval task forces engaged each other at point-blank range.

 The Juneau was an early casualty, hit by a Japanese torpedo that buckled her deck, destroying her fire control systems and knocking out power.
-She limped away from the battle but was able to rejoin her task force at dawn, where unfortunately a Japanese torpedo intended for the USS San Francisco struck the Juneau in her magazine and blew the ship in half.
+She limped away from the battle but was able to rejoin the task force at dawn, when a Japanese torpedo intended for the USS San Francisco struck the Juneau in her magazine and blew the ship in half.

 Because of the risk of further enemy action, the remaining US ships did not search for survivors as the commander of the task force believed that no one could have survived the blast.
 He did ask that a reconnaissance mission in the area report the ship’s location, which it did, but the message was lost and rescue efforts did not begin for several days.

 In continuing the family tradition of duty and devotion, their parents made speaking trips across the nation despite their grief and advancing years.
 Their sole surviving sibling Genevieve later enlisted in the Waves.
-Hollywood later remembered them directly in the film “The Fighting Sullivans” and they were one of the inspirations for “Saving Private Ryan.”
+Hollywood later remembered them with “The Fighting Sullivans” and they were one of the inspirations for “Saving Private Ryan.”

 The words and devotion to country and family of the Sullivans are well worth remembering by all Americans.